Enhancing Reasoning for Diffusion LLMs via Distribution Matching Policy Optimization: Distribution Matching Policy Optimization

 \subsection{Weighted Direct Discriminative Optimization}

-To explore the full potential of the distribution matching framework in \cref{eq:distribution_matching}, we also investigate other choices for the potential $\cF$ other than the cross-entropy.
-One particularly interesting objective is the following \textbf{direct discriminative optimization (DDO)} loss,
+To explore the full potential of the distribution matching framework in \cref{eq:distribution_matching}, we also investigate other choices for the potential $\cF$ beyond the cross-entropy.
+One particularly interesting objective is the following \textbf{direct discriminative optimization (DDO)} loss:

 where $\sigma(t)=1/(1+\e^{-t})$.
-The global optimum of \cref{eq:loss_ddo} is also $p_{*}(\cdot|\bq)$, thus being a valid functional for distribution matching learning.
+The global minimizer of \cref{eq:loss_ddo} is also $p_{*}(\cdot|\bq)$, thus being a valid functional for distribution matching.
 For a more detailed justification, see \cref{app:proof_ddo}.

-This is inspired by \citet{zheng2025direct}, which proposes a GAN-like \citep{goodfellow2014generative} training loss for the SFT of vision models.
+This is inspired by \citet{zheng2025direct}, which proposed a GAN-like \citep{goodfellow2014generative} loss for SFT of vision models.
 One interesting trait of this objective is its natural incorporation of negative gradients for bad samples due to the GAN nature, as is shown in the analysis therein:

-From the expression, as the first term is always non-negative, and the middle term $p_\theta(\bo|\bq)-p_*(\bo|\bq)$ applies a penalty for bad response $\bo$, thus providing a gradient direction for increasing $p_\theta(\bo|\bq)$.
-Leveraging this property, we adapt it for RL finetuning of dLLM and introduce the \textbf{weighted direct discriminative optimization (WDDO)} loss, again through importance sampling to represent $p_{*}(\bo|\bq)$,
+From the expression, as the first term is always non-negative, and the \fbox{boxed} term applies a penalty for bad response $\bo$, thus providing a gradient direction for increasing $p_\theta(\bo|\bq)$.
+Leveraging this property, we adapt it for RL finetuning of dLLM and introduce \textbf{weighted direct discriminative optimization (WDDO)} loss, again dealing with $p_*$ through \textit{importance sampling}: \begin{emphbox}[colback=green!10, colframe=green!10]